cnrmrphy/cmurph.me/blog/template.md

 ## Overview (Brief description and why I wanted to do the project)
 content content

-## Technicals (High-level explanation of key technical concepts associated with the project)
+## Description (High-level explanation of key technical concepts associated with the project)
 content content

 ### Source code